 She went on to talk about the night that electricity was first turned on in Campbelltown in 1926.
 (1924 ed.)
 A large crowd including Rita had gathered at the electricity station in Cordeaux Street for the switching on at 7pm.
 Her family had left the switches turned on and when they returned home they found their house lit up like a Christmas Tree!

 In the interview she talks about her father and how he was a pioneer in developing radio (see my earlier blog post on Charles Tripp).
 He would get her to test the sound by going into a nearby room or on the verandah.
 If it worked there would be great excitement in the house.

 Rita married Leslie Brunero, an Italian migrant who was to establish a saw mill in Patrick Street.
 She fondly recalled how handsome he was and how nervous she was that her parents would not allow the couple to marry because of his background.
-If they had not given permission she would've accepted this as back in those days one never argued with your parents.
-Fortunately they took a liking to the friendly Italian.
+If they had not given permission she would have accepted this, as back in those days one never argued with your parents.
+Fortunately, they took a liking to the friendly Italian.

-I hoped that Rita might've discussed the photo shown above of her as Campbelltown Princess in 1921 but unfortunately she didn't.
+I hoped that Rita might have discussed the photo shown above of her as Campbelltown Princess in 1921 but unfortunately she didn't.
 One can imagine the excitement she would've experienced that day too.

 Rita Brunero lived the rest of her years in Campbelltown.
 She died in 1982 aged 78 and is buried beside her husband in St John's Catholic Cemetery.